 There will be problem sets, short projects and quizzes.
-Some of these activities will be done using Mathematica.
+Some of these activities will be done using Mathematica or some other mathematical software.
 Some of these activities will be done in groups larger than one.
 Some of these activities will be take-home, some will be done in class.

 Each will be graded on a 10 point scale.
 Your best (N-2) grades on these activities will constitute 50% of your course grade, the midterm 20%, the final 25%, and 5% will be set aside for participation (I will be the "decider" when it comes to how much you participated).
-The final will be cumulative and might have two parts: a take home part and an inclass part.
+The final will be cumulative and might have two parts: a take home part and an inclass part (it had two parts last year).